EMVrace/EMVrace.github.io/README.md

-EMV is the international protocol standard for smartcard payment and runs used in over 9 billion cards worldwide, as of December 2019.
+EMV, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for smartcard payment and runs in over 9 billion cards worldwide, as of December 2019.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

-Our work titled **The EMV Standard: Break, Fix, Verify**,  which will be presented at the [2021 IEEE Symposium on Security and Privacy (S&P)](https://www.ieee-security.org/TC/SP2021/index.html), presents a comprehensive model of EMV specified in the [Tamarin](https://tamarin-prover.github.io/) verification tool.
+We present a comprehensive model of EMV specified in the [Tamarin](https://tamarin-prover.github.io/) verification tool.
 Using our model, we automatically identified several authentication flaws.
 One of the encountered flaws, present in the Visa contactless protocol, leads to a PIN bypass attack for transactions that are presumably protected by cardholder verification, typically those whose amount is above a local upper limit.
-This means that your PIN won't prevent criminals from using your Visa contactless card to pay for their high-value transactions.
+This means that your PIN won't prevent criminals from using your Visa contactless card to pay for their transactions, even if their amounts are above the local upper limit (e.g. 40 CHF in Switzerland).
 To carry out the attack, the criminals must have access to your card, either by stealing it/finding it if lost, or by holding an NFC-enabled phone near it.

-The information presented in this page as well as in our paper is merely for research.
+This work will be presented at the [42<sup>nd</sup> IEEE Symposium on Security and Privacy (S&P 2021)](https://www.ieee-security.org/TC/SP2021/index.html).

 ## Proving the attacks